Olly222/alx-higher_level_programming/0x10-python-network_0/README.md

-README.md
 Python - Network #0
 In this networking project, I used curl in Bash scripts to send various types of HTTP headers.
 In the process, I learned about how URL's work, domain names, the many different HTTP request/repsonse header fields and status codes, and how to utilize cookies.

 Task six was an algorithm challenge separate from the overall project theme completed in Python.

+Tests ✔️
+tests: Folder of test files.
+Provided by Holberton School.
 Tasks 📃
-NOTE: The curl behavior in all Bash scripts were written to interact with a server set up on a container.
+NOTE: The curl behavior in all Bash scripts were written to interact with a server set up on a container provided by Holberton School.

 0. cURL body size 0-body_size.sh: Bash script that sends a GET request to a given URL and displays the size of the response body in bytes.